01fade/me-and-my-fb-data/README.md

 - move this code in root directory, so it's in the same level as the html, photos and videos folders

 ## Run
-- open index.html from build folder
+- open index.html or map.html from build folder

 ## Dev Setup
 - install packages ```npm install```